ssd-tutorials/field-hint/README.md

-# field-hint
+# Html form field hint with jQuery and Css
-Exercise files for the course Html form field hint with jQuery and Css
+Exercise files for the course **Html form field hint with jQuery and Css**